QianrXU/Study-Planner/README.md

 #### Selecting a course
 > 1grid-createstudyplan.html

 1. Users start by selecting the course they are interested in from the first dropdown on this page.
-This should (Sprint 3 pending) filter the second dropdown, where users select what semester and year they wish to start studying, based on the availability of the course.
+This filters the second dropdown, where users select what semester and year they wish to start studying, based on the availability of the course.
-2. The semester/year start dropdown determines what the grid page (Sprint 3 pending) looks like.
-If a user selects a Semester 2 start, this will be reflected in the grid system.
-Currently, the Study Planner supports only a Semester 1, 2023 start.
+2. The semester/year start dropdown determines what the grid page looks like.
+If a user selects a Semester 2 start, this will be reflected on the grid.
+Currently, the Study Planner supports only a Semester 1, 2023 or Semester 2, 2023 start.

 The selected course and beginning year/semester gets sent via AJAX post() to *routes.py* where it is processed to determine what the next page will look like to the user (upon pressing the 'Continue' button).